Residential Boarding Policy

 • Have satisfied all boarding policy requirements

-• Received an approval (initial request and/or appeal) for exemption by the Housing Exemption Committee or appropriate designee
+• Receive an approval for exemption by the Housing Exemption/Cancellation Committee or appropriate designee

 Exemption from the Residential Boarding Policy

-• Lives with immediate family, (parent, grandparent or sibling) or legal guardians who are age 21 or over and are permanent residents within commuting distance of the University (one hour drive time or 60 miles).
+• Lives with immediate family members (parents, grandparents, or siblings) or legal guardians who are age 21 or over and are permanent residents within commuting distance of the University (1 hr. drive time or 60 miles).

 The Housing Exemption Committee will review requests on a rolling basis.
-Requests for exemption may take up to a month to be considered by the committee before receiving a response.
 There is no guarantee that a request will be approved.
+Requests for exemption can take up to a month to be considered by the committee.